SebastianHopgood/Revenue-Sales-temp-name-/README.md

 * SQL SCRIPTS:
 * SHOW: the proof of what i did and write comments to explain what i did, give a preview in readme file

+**NOTETTETETETTE**: THE STAKEHOLDERS QUESTIONS ALL REVOLVE AROUND ORDERS, JOIN DATA FROM ALL 4 ORDERS TABLES INTO A FACT TABLE, THEN CREATE IDS TO MAKE DIM AND DATE TABLES

 **Creation of Metadata:**
 *  Explain how i applied data lineage and created data dictionarys to explains what coloumsn mean in a .md file